 Doheny Eye Institute Names Renowned Interdisciplinary Program for Dr. Stephen J. Ryan

 LOS ANGELES (June 3, 2016) – The Doheny Eye Institute announced today that it is changing the name of its interdisciplinary macular research program to the Stephen J. Ryan Initiative for Macular Research.
-The new name honors the late Dr. Ryan, who died three years ago.
+The new name honors late Doheny President, Dr. Stephen J. Ryan, who died three years ago.

 Originally the Beckman Initiative for Macular Research, Dr. Ryan founded the program with the support of the Arnold and Mabel Beckman Foundation.
 Dr. Arnold O. Beckman understood the power of great intellect and commitment, both of which he saw in Dr. Ryan, whom he met when seeking treatment for macular disease.
 Dr. Ryan also had great admiration for Dr. Beckman, a scientist, inventor, entrepreneur, and founder of Beckman Instruments, Inc., whose products revolutionized science and medicine.